firassziedan/node-valkey/packages/time-series/README.md

 ```

-### Adding new value to a Time Series data structure in Redis
+### Adding new value to a Time Series data structure in Valkey

-With RedisTimeSeries, we can add a single value to time series data structure using the [`TS.ADD`](https://redis.io/commands/ts.add/) command and if we would like to add multiple values we can use the [`TS.MADD`](https://redis.io/commands/ts.madd/) command.
+With ValkeyTimeSeries, we can add a single value to time series data structure using the [`TS.ADD`](https://valkey.io/commands/ts.add/) command and if we would like to add multiple values we can use the [`TS.MADD`](https://valkey.io/commands/ts.madd/) command.

 ```javascript